FAQ's About CWEE

 - What if I lose or resign my position?

-- What CWEE courses are available?
+- What Work Experience courses are available?

 - How do I begin?

-General Work Experience, or (2) *COOP-170, Occupational Work Experience, or (3) *COOP-180,
+Experience, or (2) *Occupational Work Experience (Discipline Specific) -170, or (3)

-Occupational Work Experience Internship.
+*Occupational Work Experience Internship (Discipline Specific) -180.

 Each course requires that an agreement be established between the college, the employer and the student to jointly develop work-based learning objectives and to use various mechanisms to evaluate learning outcomes and facilitate the exchange of relevant professional information between all three parties.
-CWEE students do not attend weekly classes.
+Work Experience students do not attend weekly classes.
 In addition to undertaking new learning objectives at work, they complete personally relevant, self-directed, career development assignments according to their individual needs and schedule.

 What qualifies as college-credit eligible learning?